nschimek/nba-scraper/README.md

  > **Special Note on Injuries**: there are no historical injuires available, and only the current injuries can be scraped at any given time.
 Take care when scraping historical seasons to avoid this page.

+ > **Special Note on Schedule (for the 2020 season)**: the COVID-impacted 2020 season resulted in the NBA playing games in both October 2019 and October 2020 for the same season.
+The scraper can handle this, but each month must be scraped separately of each other (i.e. scrape 2019-10-01 to 2019-10-31, *then* 2020-10-01 to 2020-10-31).

 ### Additional Scrapes
 Due to the relational nature of the statistics, additional scrapes will occur for some commands in support of the foriegn keys: